 FILM THREAT: "the best documentary imaginable on one of America's most visionary painters."

-ALWAYS WATCHING: "a touching look into the lives of joe Coleman and his wife Whitney Ward"
+ALWAYS WATCHING: "A touching look into the lives of Joe Coleman and his wife Whitney Ward"

 KEITH LOVES MOVIES: "a fascinating study of an icon of subcultures"